turingschool/curriculum-site/module3/lessons/react_ideabox.md

 - We have an App component.
 That should probably hold onto our list of ideas.

 - We need a Form component so we can create new ideas.
-The Form component will have to be able to add new ideas to App's list of ideas.  ideabox_
+The Form component will have to be able to add new ideas to App's list of ideas.

 - We need a Card component to display our ideas.